turnbasedgames/docs/docs/backend.md

 onPlayerJoin = (player: string, boardGame: object) => BoardGameResult
 ```

-Runs when a player joins the room, reveals the id of the player who joined and the current BoardGame.
-Must return the BoardGameResult [link].
+Runs when a player joins the room.
+Reveals the ID of the player who joined and the current [BoardGame](#boardgame) state.
+Returns the [BoardGameResult](#boardgameresult).

-[TicTacToe Example]

 ### onPlayerQuit